computablefacts/nona/README.md

 - TAMIL
 - TURKISH

-Note that all libraries use are business-friendly :
+Note that all libraries used are business-friendly :

 - The [Optimaize](https://github.com/optimaize/language-detector) language
 identification algorithm is licenced under the Apache 2 Licence.
-- The [Snowball](https://snowballstem.org/license.html) stemmers algorithms are
+- The [Snowball](https://snowballstem.org/license.html) stemmer algorithms are
 licenced under the 3-clause BSD Licence.

 ```java